mcsachounet/TMDb-Project/README.md

 Get a list of movies from TMDb depending on some string parameters you will pick (language, release date, genres, popularity).

 # Example
-Here’s an example of how to use the code:

 First, you will need to get a TMDb API key.
 You can request one after registering your account on TMDb. (it takes literally 2 minutes) https://developers.themoviedb.org/3/getting-started/introduction

 After you get your Key, you are all set.
 If you want to watch a North Korean horror movie, but you want it relatively short, not too old, and not very trendy, here is what you can input in the Sample/Parameters.py